What is the situation on the ground in Gaza?

 What areas is Islamic Relief working in?

-Islamic Relief is presently active in Rafah, Khan Younis, Deir Al Balah, Zawayda, and North Gaza.
-We are extending our work in North Gaza to reach Beit Hanoun, Beit Lahya, and Jabaliya.
+Islamic Relief is presently active in Rafah, Khan Younis, Deir Al Balah, Zawayda, Gaza City and North Gaza.
+We have recently extended our work in North Gaza to reach Beit Hanoun, Beit Lahya, and Jabaliya.

-Our emergency response efforts are being conducted in collaboration with the World Food Program and 6 local partners: two specifically distributing hot meals in North Gaza.
+Our emergency response efforts are being conducted in collaboration with the World Food Program and 6 local partners: some who are distributing humanitarian aid in North Gaza.
 Each partner is assigned Islamic Relief staff to oversee project implementation.

 I have family in Gaza, why can't you help them?